Doug Martin (running back)

-Douglas Martin (born January 13, 1989) is an American former football running back in the National Football League (NFL).
-He played college football at Boise State and was drafted by the Tampa Bay Buccaneers in the first round of the 2012 NFL Draft.
+Douglas Martin (January 13, 1989 – October 18, 2025) was an American professional football player who was a running back for seven seasons in the National Football League (NFL), primarily with the Tampa Bay Buccaneers.
+He played college football for the Boise State Broncos and was selected by the Buccaneers in the first round of the 2012 NFL draft.
+A two-time Pro Bowl selection, Martin was named a first-team All-Pro in 2015.
+He also played for the Oakland Raiders.

 Early life

-Martin was born in Oakland, California, and grew up in Stockton, California, where he attended St. Mary's High School.
-He was a letterman in football and track.
-As a junior, Martin rushed 228 times for 1,950 yards and 18 touchdowns, earning first-team all-selection and all-area honors by the Stockton Record and All-San Joaquin accolades by Comcast Sports.
-During his senior season, he rushed for 1,234 yards on 171 carries and 14 touchdowns winning the team's Most Valuable Player (MVP) award.
+Martin was born on January 13, 1989, in Oakland, California, and grew up in Stockton, where he attended St. Mary's High School.
+Martin was a letterman in football and track.
+As a junior, he rushed 228 times for 1,950 yards and 18 touchdowns, earning first-team all-selection and all-area honors by the Stockton Record and All-San Joaquin accolades by Comcast Sports.
+During his senior season, Martin rushed for 1,234 yards on 171 carries and 14 touchdowns winning the team's most valuable player (MVP) award.

 In track & field, Martin recorded a personal-best time of 11.15 seconds in the 100-meter dash as a senior.
-In addition, he also had top-jumps of 6.69 meters (21 ft, 11 in) in the long jump and 13.20 meters (43 ft, 3 in) in the triple jump.
+He also had top-jumps of 6.69 meters (21 ft, 11 in) in the long jump and 13.20 meters (43 ft, 3 in) in the triple jump.

-Martin had interest from bigger programs such as California and Oregon State, but committed to Boise State on December 14, 2006.
+Martin had interest from bigger college programs such as California and Oregon State, but committed to Boise State on December 14, 2006.
+The Broncos were the only Division I program that offered him a scholarship.